brasofilo/Network-Deactivated-but-Active-Elsewhere/README.md

 <sub>***IN ACTION***</sub>
 ![plugins screen](https://raw.github.com/brasofilo/Network-Deactivated-but-Active-Elsewhere/master/screenshot.png)

 * In the screens All and Inactive, a switch to show/hide the NDBAE plugins.
-Please, note that the switch only appears when All is explicitily clicked.*
+* Please, note that the switch only appears when All is explicitly clicked.
 ![switcher](https://raw.github.com/brasofilo/Network-Deactivated-but-Active-Elsewhere/master/screenshot1.png)

 ## Changelog